Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Implementation of the European Semester

-b. a warning by the Commission or a recommendation by the Council pursuant to Article 121(4) TFEU;
+(b) | a Commission warning or a Council recommendation pursuant to Article 121(4) TFEU; |

-c. measures under this Regulation, Council Regulation (EC) No 1467/9731 or Regulation (EU) No 1176/2011.
+(c) | measures under this Regulation, Regulation (EC) No 1467/97 or Regulation (EU) No 1176/2011. |

 CHAPTER III

-THE TECHNICAL TRAJECTORY
+THE REFERENCE TRAJECTORY

 Article 5

-Technical trajectory
+Reference trajectory

 Article 6

-Requirements for the technical trajectory
+Risk-based requirements for the reference trajectory

-(a) the public debt ratio is put or remains on a plausibly downward path, or stays at prudent levels;
+(a) | by the end of the adjustment period, assuming that there are no further budgetary measures, the projected general government debt ratio is put or remains on a plausibly downward path, or stays at prudent levels below 60 % of GDP over the medium-term; |

-(c) the fiscal adjustment effort over the period of the national medium-term fiscal-structural plan is at least proportional to the total effort over the entire adjustment period;
+(c) | the fiscal adjustment effort over the period of the national medium-term fiscal-structural plan is linear as a rule and at least proportional to the total effort over the entire adjustment period; and |

 Article 7